telerik/kendo-ui-core/docs/aspnet-mvc/migration/widgets/chart.md

 * [Migrate the AutoComplete]({% slug autocomplete_migrationextensions_aspnetmvc %})
 * [Migrate the Calendar]({% slug calendar_migrationextensions_aspnetmvc %})

-To see the articles on migrating kendo UI controls from Telerik Extensions, browse [this section]({% slug combobox_migrationextensions_aspnetmvc %}).
+To see the articles on migrating Кendo UI controls from Telerik Extensions, browse [this section]({% slug combobox_migrationextensions_aspnetmvc %}).